Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 - Picturesque landscape views

-- Many of the wineries have a breathtaking restaurant onsite
+- Many of the wineries have on-site restaurants

-- A quick drive or bike ride to surrounding wineries
+- A quick drive or bike ride to the surrounding wineries

 Con of Staying in East Temecula Neighborhood: